aiminXie/scPAS/README.md

 ### Installation ###
 * System requirements: scPAS is developed under R (version >= 4.0.5).
-* scAB R package can be installed from Github using devtools: `devtools::install_github("aiminXie/scPAS")`.
+* scPAS R package can be installed from Github using devtools: `devtools::install_github("aiminXie/scPAS")`.

 #### Installation of other dependencies if not automatically installed
 - Install [Seurat](https://github.com/satijalab/seurat) using `install.packages('Seurat')`.